jessepav/libgdx-wiki-old/Smaato-in-libGDX.md

 }
 ```
 Let me walk you through this code snippet:
-* `InterstitialAd smaatoInterstitial` is kept as an instance variable, so the ad can be shown depending on the game lifecycle
+* `InterstitialAd smaatoInterstitial` is kept as an instance variable, so an ad can be shown depending on the game lifecycle
 * It is recommended to call `requestSmaatoInterstitialAd` on a game load, in order to have an ad preloaded from the start
-* There are multiple useful callbacks of `Interstitial.loadAd` that you can use depending on your use case
+* There are multiple useful callbacks of `Interstitial.loadAd` that can be used depending on your use case
 * `showInterstitial` is supposed to be called as per the game lifecycle

 # Rewarded #
 Rewarded ads are visually similar to Interstitial ads as they typically occupy the whole screen.
-But workflow-wise such ads are completely different - such ads encourage users to interact with the ad content in exchange for in-app rewards, like extra lives, free coins or energy.
+But workflow-wise they are completely different - such ads encourage users to interact with the ad content in exchange for in-app rewards, like extra lives, free coins or energy.

 ```java
 public class AndroidLauncher extends AndroidApplication {